ondra-prochazka/a-3d-mountain-map/docs/index.md

 You are free to use the information contained herein or in the accompanying GitHub repo map as a basis for your own 3D-mapping projects.

-VTS Geospatial is &copy; Melown Technologies SE 2015-19
+VTS Geospatial is &copy;2015-19 Melown Technologies SE.

 [1]: https://rigel.mlwn.se/store/a-3d-mountain-map/map-config/map